isc-projects/stork/SECURITY.md

 ## Further reading

 The **Past advisories** for Stork can be found on the [KnowledgeBase][6].
-On the left hand panel, see the `Security Advisiories` in the `Stork` section.
+On the left hand panel, see the `Security Advisories` in the `Stork` section.

 [1]: https://kb.isc.org/docs/aa-00861
 [2]: https://gitlab.isc.org/isc-projects/stork/-/issues/new?issue[confidential]=true&issuable_template=Bug